vegaprotocol/documentation/docs/api/vega-wallet/v2-api/openrpc.md

 The user has to review the request, and, if they accept it, select the wallet they want to use for this connection.

-A connection token is generated and returned to the third-party application.
-This token is meant to be used in protected methods.

 **Supported connections:**
 - Multiple wallets connected for the same hostname.
-Each connection will have a different token.
 - A single wallet connected to multiple hostnames.
-Each connection will have a different token.
 - Combination of the above setups.

 However, it's not possible to have multiple connections on the same wallet for the same hostname.
-The previous connection will be terminated and a new token will be generated.
+The previous connection will be terminated and a new one will be initiated.

 This method should be the entry point of every third-party application.